 • Begin straight across on the inside (grey section) and out through the bottom eyelets.

-• The ends are run straight up the sides to the next higher set of eyelets, creating the gap.
+• The ends run straight up on the outside and into the next higher set of eyelets, creating a gap.

 Allows more flex

 The gap provides pressure relief in a couple of ways:

 - There are no shoelaces running across the gap and pressing into the foot.

 - There are no crossovers holding down the sides of the shoe on either side of the gap, allowing it to spread wider at that point, particularly with Variation 1.

 Besides providing pressure relief, a gap can instead be used to increase ankle flexibility, particularly on tall, heavy leather boots (as seen in the gallery below).